arribada/horizon-gui/README.md

 10. You now have a clean Ubuntu Server running.
 We can now proceed and setup the environment necessary to talk to Arribada Horizon tags.

 ## Stage 2.
-Installing Arribada Horizon Tools.
+Installing Arribada Horizon Tools and the GUI

 1. Type `sudo apt-get install dfu-util` and press enter.

 2. Type `wget -O- https://raw.githubusercontent.com/arribada/horizon-gui/master/install_arribada_tools_101.sh | bash` and press enter.
-The Horizon tools will now install.
+The Horizon tools package and GUI will now install the necessary files to run.
 You will see a successful message at the end of the process.

-## Stage 3.
-Installing the GUI

-.

-chmod +x  install_arribada_tools.sh

-## Install Tools on Pi:
-* `curl -L -o v0.0.6.zip "https://bitbucket.org/icoteq-eng/arribada_python_tools/get/v0.0.6.zip"`
-* `unzip v0.0.6.zip`
-* `cd icoteq-eng-arribada_python_tools-871a26caa971/`
-* `sudo python setup.py install`

-## GUI Test mode
-* There is a flag in /deviceFunctions.py that puts the GUI into debug mode where dummy responses are given.